kyleawayan/napari-ros/manual.md

 Analysis is done!
 From there the napari windows can safely be closed.

-To run another test, start from step 2.
+To run another test, close all the napari windows and start from step 2.
 Pick a different folder in the same directory of image sequence folders.
 The napari-ros plugin automatically loads the last parameters used (only if the next image sequence folder is right next to the previous one).